- Status: Project phase

 Disruptive Risk Research

-The program combines two areas that otherwise have no overlap: that of classical side-channel analysis and that of quantum sensing.
-The aim of the program is to bring these two fields together in order to explore the potential of quantum sensor technology for novel side-channel attacks.
+The program combines two areas that otherwise have no overlap: that of classical side-channel analysis and that of quantum sensor technology.
+As part of the program, they will be brought together to explore the potential of quantum sensor technology for novel side-channel attacks.